jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 *   **Task List & Rules:** @specs/<feature-name>/tasks.md
     *   Before starting, you MUST read the "Rules & Tips" section in `tasks.md` (if it exists) to understand all prior discoveries, insights, and constraints.

+# **TOOL COMPATIBILITY**

+Different agentic development tools provide different methods for task management.
+Use the appropriate method based on your environment:

+## **Task List Management Tools**

+*   **Roo Code:** Use the `update_todo_list` tool for displaying and updating task lists
+*   **Claude Code:** Use the `update_todo_list` or similar tool if available, otherwise use markdown format display
+*   **Other Tools:** Check available tools and use task management tools if provided, otherwise fall back to manual `tasks.md` updates

+## **Tool Detection**

+Before starting, identify which task management tools are available in your current environment and use them consistently throughout the execution process.

 # **INSTRUCTIONS**

 1.  **Identify Task**: Open `tasks.md` under the `spec/<feature-name>` folder and select the first unchecked (`[ ]`) task.
-2.  **Show Task List (Before)**: Before starting, display the full task list from `tasks.md`, highlighting the current task to provide context of the overall progress.
+2.  **Show Task List (Before)**: Before starting, display only the lowest-level items of the current task from `tasks.md`, highlighting the current task to provide context of the overall progress.
+Use the appropriate task management tools as defined in the **TOOL COMPATIBILITY** section.
 3.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
 4.  **Implement**: Apply a single, atomic code change to address only the current task.
 Limit your changes strictly to what is explicitly described.
 Do not combine or anticipate future steps.
     *   **Document as You Code:** Add inline code comments for any complex logic.
 If your changes affect user-facing behavior or public APIs, update the relevant external documentation.